Temecula, California: Geography

-The Temecula City Limits Sign near the border between Riverside and San Diego Counties.

 According to the United States Census Bureau, the city has a total area of 37.19 sqmi, of which 37.18 sqmi is land and 0.012 sqmi, or 0.03%, is water.
 South of the city, Murrieta Creek and Temecula Creek join to form the Santa Margarita River.
-The city is located near the border between the counties of Riverside and San Diego, and is also around 90 miles from Los Angeles, making it a popular tourist destination for San Diegans and Angelinos.
+The city is located near the border between the counties of Riverside and San Diego, and is also around 90 mi from Los Angeles, making it a popular tourist destination for San Diegans and Angelinos.

 Climate

-Temecula has a hot-summer Mediterranean climate (Köppen: Csa).
+Temecula has a hot semi-arid climate (Köppen: BSh).
 August is typically the hottest month of the year with December being the coldest month.
 Most precipitation occurs from November to March with February being the wettest month.
 Winter storms generally bring moderate precipitation, but strong winter storms are not uncommon, especially during "El Niño" years.
 The driest month is June.
-Annual precipitation is 14.14 in.
+Annual precipitation is 13.05 in.
 Morning marine layer is common during May and June.
 From July to September, Temecula experiences hot, dry weather with the occasional North American monsoonal flow that increases the humidity and brings isolated thunderstorms.
 Most of the storms tend to be short-lived with little rainfall.
 During late fall into winter, Temecula experiences strong, dry northeastern Santa Ana winds.
 Snowfall is rare, but Temecula has experienced traces of snowfall on occasion, some as recently as December 2014.
 A rare F1 tornado touched down in a Temecula neighborhood on February 19, 2005.